Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: Prior Work and Limitations

 \subsection{Camera-Awareness}

 When we think about camera-aware content generation, a fundamental question is how to control the diffusion model so that it respects the camera settings.
-The following three families of approaches are the most relevant ones to us: \begin{itemize} \item \textbf{Camera-Awareness Via Guidance.} In theory, camera awareness can be done by integrating the control signals into the generation process through guidance.
+The following three families of approaches are the most relevant ones to us:

+\textbf{Camera-Awareness Via Guidance.} In theory, camera awareness can be done by integrating the control signals into the generation process through guidance.
 Methods such as ControlNet \cite{Zhang_2023_Controlnet}, T2I-Adapter \cite{Mou_2023_T2Iadapter}, and GLIGEN \cite{Li_2023_Gligen} belong to this category where they use depth maps, edge maps, semantic maps, and object-bounding boxes to guide the diffusion process.
 However, this guidance is mostly about the \emph{scene}, not the \emph{camera}.
-We are interested in the latter. \item \textbf{Camera External Parameters.} Existing work related to our work mostly focuses on controlling the camera external parameters such as its pose and trajectory \cite{Wang_2024_MotionCtrl, He_2024_Cameractrl, Xu_2024_Camco, Hou_2024_Camtrol, Marmon_2024_Camvig, Bahmani_2024_VD3D, Courant_2024_ET, Jiang_2024_CCD, Kuang_2024_CVD, Cheong_2024_Boostingcameramotioncontrol, Xu_2024_Cavia}.
+We are interested in the latter.

+\textbf{Camera External Parameters.} Existing work related to our work mostly focuses on controlling the camera external parameters such as its pose and trajectory \cite{Wang_2024_MotionCtrl, He_2024_Cameractrl, Xu_2024_Camco, Hou_2024_Camtrol, Marmon_2024_Camvig, Bahmani_2024_VD3D, Courant_2024_ET, Jiang_2024_CCD, Kuang_2024_CVD, Cheong_2024_Boostingcameramotioncontrol, Xu_2024_Cavia}.
 Approaches like CameraCtrl \cite{He_2024_Cameractrl} and CamCo \cite{Xu_2024_Camco} incorporate these external parameters into pre-trained generative models by leveraging an additional camera encoder network.
 However, these methods are limited to single-camera trajectories, leading to significant inconsistencies in content and dynamics when generating multiple videos.
 Collaborative video diffusion (CVD) \cite{Kuang_2024_CVD} and Civia \cite{Xu_2024_Cavia} improve consistency by aligning features across multi-view video generation branches.